The lathe is defined as the machine tool, which is used for different machining operations such as turning, facing

 This types of lathe machines are simple in construction.
 It has a bed, headstock, tailstock and tool post mounted on the adjustable slide.
 There is no feed box lead screw or carriage.

 The tool is mounted on the adjustable slide and is fed into the work purely by hand control.
 This characteristic of the lathe machines has the speed ranges from 1200 to 3600 rpm.
 The headstock construction is very simple and has only 2 or 3 spindle speed available.

 Speed lathe machine has less depth of cut.
 Light force and high speed made this to use this part woodworking, spinning, centring and polishing.
 The name speed lathe has been given because of the very high speed of the headstock spindle.

 #2 Engine Lathe Machine

 Engine lathe is the most widely using in the lathe machine.
 These machines are driven by the gear mechanism or pulley mechanism.
 The name engine lathe is given because of the earlier lathe were driven by steam engines.

 Engine lathe machine has all the parts similar to that of speed lathe.
-Such as bed, headstock and tailstock etc. The headstock of engine lathe is rigid in construction and has got an additional mechanism to get multiple spindle speeds.
+Such as bed, headstock and tailstock etc. The headstock of an engine lathe is rigid in construction and has got an additional mechanism to get multiple spindle speeds.

 Unlike the speed lathe, the engine lathe can feed the cutting tool both in the cross and longitudinal direction with reference to the lathe axis with the help of a carriage feed and leadscrew.
 This types of lathe machines are still using in workshops and many industries.
 It has three types Belt-driven, Motor-driven, Gearhead type.